LCollision: Fast Generation of Collision-Free Human Poses using Learned Non-Penetration Constraints: Introduction

-Although 3D data representations explicitly allow for the formulation of such constraints, satisfying these hard constraints in an end-to-end learning system has been a long-standing open problem.
-Prior works treat user requirements as hard constraints and enforce them in one of three ways.
+Although 3D data representations explicitly allow the modeling of collision-free constraints, satisfying these hard constraints in an end-to-end learning system is an open problem.
+Prior works have tried one of three ways to incorporate hard constraints in a learning system.
 First, classical second-order methods \cite{boggs1995sequential} for constrained optimization can enforce exact hard constraints on the parameters of the neural network.
 Second, variants of the stochastic projected gradient descend~\cite{MarquezNeila:262884,kervadec2019constrained} have been proposed to approximately satisfy the constraints on the neural network parameters.
 Finally, differentiable optimization layers \cite{8460547,agrawal2019differentiable} can modify the neural network output to satisfy such constraints.
-However, these methods are either limited to convex constraints, impractical for large networks or do not provide sufficient accuracy.
+However, these methods are either limited to convex constraints, impractical for large networks, or do not provide sufficient accuracy in terms constraint satisfaction.